 Six major lakes plus hundreds of smaller lakes, ponds, and streams can be found in the Rangeley and Oquossoc area.
-Get out on the water aboard one of the Rangeley Region Lake Cruises, or simply take in the views of these waterways along the Rangeley Lakes National Scenic Byway.
+Get out on the water aboard a rented watercraft, bring your own, or simply take in the views of these waterways along the Rangeley Lakes National Scenic Byway.
 Make sure to bring along a picnic lunch to enjoy beside one of four waterfalls.

 Now, if you could only bottle that feeling of being on the water to take home with you…